-SPARC: laser spectroscopy and laser cooling
+SPARC: laser spectroscopy

 The SPARC Working Group “Laser Spectroscopy” is involved in the preparation of the laser spectroscopy experiments at the FAIR storage rings ESR, HESR and CRYRING.
 Within the framework of these research projects, our activities are concentrated on the technical development of laser and detection systems, and on (the optimization of) detection and measuring methods.
 In the following, an overview is given of the concrete projects of the different groups and their common research activities, and how the groups shall work together.
 For details we like to refer to the websites of the individual collaboration partners, as listed below.